thangchung/clean-code-dotnet/README.md

 ## 2. **Naming**

 <details>
-  <summary><b>Avoid using a bad name</b></summary>
+  <summary><b>Avoid using bad names</b></summary>

-Naming it hard and it takes time but worth it.
-Choosing good names takes time but saves more than it takes and it will help everyone who reads your code (including you) will be happier if you do.
-Naming should reflect about what it does, what is the context.
+A good name allows the code to be used by many developers.
+The name should reflect what it does and give context.

 **Bad:**